-24.6 Wet deposition
+25.6 Wet deposition

-24.6.1 Luo et al 2020 wetdep parameterization
+25.6.1 Luo et al 2020 wetdep parameterization

-In Luo et al. [[Luo et al., 2020]], the authors introduced an updated wet deposition parameterization, which is now incorporated into GEOS-Chem as a compile-time option.
+In Luo et al. [2020], the authors introduced an updated wet deposition parameterization, which is now incorporated into GEOS-Chem as a compile-time option.
 Follow these steps to activate the Luo et al 2020 wetdep scheme in your GEOS-Chem simulations.

 - 1. Create a run directory for the type of simulation that you wish to use. - CAVEAT: Make sure your simulation uses at least one species that can be wet-scavenged. - 2.
-Navigate to the build folder within the run directory.

-3. Then type the following:
+Navigate to the build folder within the run directory. - 3.
+Then type the following: